 These tasty and colorful Rustic Chicken Salad Stuffed Tomatoes are a healthy option for a brunch, luncheon or dinner.
 They do not require any cooking or baking time and are quick and easy to assemble.
-Plus, they are gluten-free!
+They are also easy to make gluten-free!

 As many of you know by now, I am on a gluten-free, soy-free, dairy-free and corn-free diet.
 Not by choice mind you, but because I have either food allergies or intolerances to certain foodstuff.
 That’s why in order to meet my dietary restrictions I will often modify recipes or create my own.

-This recipe for Rustic Chicken Salad Stuffed Tomatoes is made using ingredients that are free of gluten, soy, dairy, and corn.
+This recipe is free of gluten, soy, dairy, and corn.